 Electric Windlass, Vertical or Horizontal?
 (This is defined by the position of the drive shaft).
 There are various factors to bring into the equation when selecting the correct Electric Anchor Windlass for your boat.
 The first factor to consider is the size of your anchor locker and how much distance there will be between the top of the coiled anchor rode to the deck, this distance determines how much “fall” The chain rode will have.
 Gravity is the main influence in making your rode go down through the chain pipe and into your chain locker (not enough distance and your rode will jam or not coil properly all the way).

-If your distance inside the chain locker from the top of your rode to the bottom of the deck is 16 inches (40.64 cm) or more you may choose either a vertical electric windlass or horizontal electric windlass.
+If your distance inside the chain locker from the top of your rode to the bottom of the deck is 16 inches (40.64 cm) or more you may choose either a vertical windlass or horizontal windlass.

 The minimum recommended distance from the top of your rode to the bottom of the deck to install a horizontal electric windlass is 12 inches (30.48 cm)

 If you have enough room to install either a horizontal electric windlass or a vertical electric windlass, then you must base your decision on other factors such as which one best fits your interests.

 1. It is a simple 90% wrap of the rode on the chainwheel through the chain pipe and into the chain locker so less chance of jamming at the chainwheel or at the chain pipe.

 2. It is easier to install as the motor is above deck and fewer holes need to be drilled on deck.

 3. It is a no-nonsense alternative which is generally preferred on commercial fishing boats and medium to larger size cruising sailboats.

 1. The motor is mounted below deck so there is less exposure to the elements.

 2. More aesthetically pleasing and takes up less deck space.